 Offered: Spring.

-ECED 479 - Best Practices in Infant Toddler Settings (3)
+ECED 479 - Best Practices in Community Settings (3)

 Issues and practices of care and education of infants/toddlers are analyzed to understand how collaborations among programs, families, community agencies and assessment, in high quality infant/toddler care and education operate.